RenaudRohlinger/stats-gl/README.md

 - `graphsPerSecond`: How often to update the graph, in graphs per second.
 - `trackGPU`: A boolean value to enable or disable GPU tracking.
 - `trackHz`: A boolean value to enable or disable Hz tracking.
+- `trackCPT`: (Threejs specific) A boolean value to enable or disable Threejs Compute Shading tracking.
 - `samplesLog`: Number of recent log samples to keep for computing averages.
 - `samplesGraph`: Number of recent graph samples to keep for computing averages.
 - `precision`: Precision of the data, in number of decimal places (only affects CPU and GPU).